PayalUmraliya/PUGifLoaderControl/README.md

 # PUGifLoaderControl (Swift 3.0)
 [![License](http://img.shields.io/:license-mit-blue.svg)](https://github.com/PayalUmraliya/PUGifLoaderControl/blob/master/LICENSE)

-PUGifLoaderControl(Swift) is a clean and easy-to-use loader meant to display the progress of an ongoing task on iOS
+PUGifLoaderControl(Swift) - framework is a clean and easy-to-use loader meant to display the progress of an ongoing task on iOS

 ### Sample project output